Life insurance

 Life Insurance and Pregnancy: How Much Does Weight Gain Matter?

 Weight isn’t the only indicator of health, but being overweight or obese is statistically linked to increased risk of certain health conditions.
 That’s why insurance companies factor weight into rating an insurance application.
-Even a difference of 10 pounds can bump a life insurance policy’s cost up or down by thousands of dollars.
+Even a difference of 10 pounds can affect a life insurance policy’s cost.

-During pregnancy, medical professionals usually recommend that people with a normal pre-pregnancy BMI gain 25 to 35 pounds.
-Which makes it a little confusing to complete the weight entry on your application.
+During pregnancy, medical professionals usually recommend that people with a normal pre-pregnancy BMI gain 25‒35 pounds.
+This can make it a little confusing to complete the weight entry on your application.
+Should you use your pre-pregnancy weight, or your current weight?

-Sharing both numbers can give an underwriter a clearer sense of your baseline and how the pregnancy is going.
-Excessive pregnancy weight gain increases your risk of developing other health complications, like gestational diabetes or preeclampsia.
-As a result, gaining more than the recommended amount during pregnancy can lead to a higher premium.
+Underwriters may be interested in the weight comparison as one indication of how the pregnancy is going.
+Excessive pregnancy weight gain could increase your risk of developing other health complications, like gestational diabetes or preeclampsia.
+As a result, gaining more than the recommended amount during pregnancy may lead to a higher premium.

-Similarly, if you normally enjoy a glass of wine a few times a week (or use marijuana, or any other substances), it can be helpful both to list your typical habits and clarify what you’ve given up during pregnancy.
+Similarly, if you normally enjoy a glass of wine a few times a week (or use marijuana, or any other substances), you should clarify your typical habits versus what you’ve given up during pregnancy.
 Medications matter here, too.
 A lot of meds, including antidepressants, aren’t safe during pregnancy.
-So note your usual (non-pregnancy) regimen and any substitutions while you’re expecting.
+So note your usual (non-pregnancy) regimen and any changes or substitutions while you’re expecting.

-If the underwriter is able to offer you coverage at a higher rate than preferred, they’ll still make that offer and the decision is up to you.
+If the underwriter is able to offer you coverage at a higher rate than preferred, they’ll still make that offer and the decision of whether to purchase the policy is up to you.
 If, however, you don’t qualify for life insurance because of your current health status, you can reapply after you’ve delivered the baby and returned to normal health.

 What About Complications?

 Being healthy beforehand doesn’t guarantee a picture-perfect pregnancy.
-Preeclampsia, a high blood pressure complication, affects 1 in every 12 to 17 pregnancies, and gestational diabetes affects up to 1 in 10.
+Preeclampsia, a high blood pressure complication, affects 5‒10% of pregnancies, and gestational diabetes affects 5‒9%.
 Other physical or mental health conditions, such as hyperemesis gravidarum or prenatal depression, can also appear without prior risk factors.

 During my second pregnancy, for example, I developed glucose intolerance, a less severe form of gestational diabetes, despite having a spotless health record before.

 In other words, because your pregnancy condition might be temporary, your application might be put on hold.
-As long as your condition clears up after pregnancy, you would likely be eligible for the same rates as another healthy person.
+As long as your condition clears up after pregnancy, you may be eligible for the same rates as another healthy person.

 The same applies to many other conditions: If a complication resolves shortly after pregnancy and your doctor doesn’t identify any long-term health ramifications, it likely won’t affect your life insurance rates.
 If issues persist, the underwriter will evaluate the risk based on the lab results, treatment plan and prognosis information from your physician.